lyh970817/gladfunctions/README.md

 # gladfunctions

-A collection of R functions to clean, export, summarize and plot GLAD questionnaire data.
+A collection of R functions to clean, export, summarize and plot GLAD (Genetic Links to Depression and Anxiety) questionnaire data.

 ## How to Install